 Attending the Academy

-The academy is open to both boys and girls, ages 9-12.
+The academy is open to both boys and girls, ages 9 to 12.
 Meals and beverages are provided each day as well as academy shirts, hats and study materials.
 The Chief of Police, at a graduation ceremony held on the last day, awards certificates of completion to each attendee.
 Seating is limited to 40 attendees for each week and acceptance is on a lottery basis.
 The academy is held two weeks in August.
-Information will be posted on the department website in May.
+Information will be posted on the department website in March.